 Family Scapegoating Abuse has devastating impacts, and most adult survivors do not have their experiences validated or acknowledged.
 Why would anyone treat a family member so terribly?

-To learn more about FSA, it’s signs and symptoms, and recovering from this most damaging form of systemic familial abuse, read my eBook The Invisible Wounds of the Family Scapegoat (link below).
+To learn more about FSA, it’s signs and symptoms, and recovering from this most damaging form of systemic familial abuse, read my Introductory FSA eBook (link below).

 Copyright © 2020 Rebecca C. Mandeville.
 All rights reserved.
 Please share this post on your social network page to help educate others.